 And lastly, we must do all this quickly because we don’t know when today’s classic cryptography will be broken.
 It’s difficult and time-consuming to pull and replace existing cryptography from production software.
 Add to all that the fact that someone could store existing encrypted data and unlock it in the future once they have a quantum computer, and our task becomes even more urgent.

 We are focused first on the NIST Post-Quantum Project, which asks for cryptographers around the world to submit candidates for subsequent peer review and analysis.
 Our team is working with academia and industry on four candidates for cryptography systems that can both withstand quantum computer capabilities, while still working with existing protocols.

 Why four?
 We have been working on two collaborations for key exchange, and one for signatures, as well as providing code in support of a second signature system.
 Each proposal has different strengths and weaknesses, and each is built upon a different mathematical “hard problem.”
 Each may be appropriate for different scenarios where different trade-offs regarding performance and key size are preferred.
 Pursuing multiple candidates is also appropriate as the post-quantum cryptography field is young, and many years of cryptanalysis are needed to determine whether any post-quantum proposal is secure.

 Crypto libraries and protocol integrations

 We have software libraries that implement the work for each of these post-quantum cryptosystems collaborations.
 Some libraries include optimizations for specific hardware platforms (such as Advanced RISC Machine (ARM)).
 We are also working to integrate each with common internet protocols so that we can test and further tune performance.
-We are proud to participate in liboqs and the Open Quantum Safe project, which are designed to further post-quantum cryptography.
+We are proud to participate in the Open Quantum Safe project where we help develop the liboqs library which is designed to further post-quantum cryptography.
 Additional information, protocol integrations, and related releases can be found on those sites.